 The Isle of Man Shipping Register is a commercial register with a very supportive Government, in a Moody’s Aa1 rated jurisdiction, and with vessels allowed to fly the British ensign.
 Registrar staff have a strong technical and customer focused, supportive approach.

-If you require any further information regarding the above article, please speak to your usual Dixcart contact or to Steve Doyle at the Dixcart office in the Isle of Man.
+If you require any further information regarding the above article, please speak to your usual Dixcart contact at the Dixcart office in the Isle of Man.

 Dixcart Management (IOM) Limited is Licensed by the Isle of Man Financial Services Authority.